sagarchauhan005/javascript-data-structure-and-algorithm/README.md

 ## Javascript Data Structure and Algorithm

-I started this project while learning **Data Structures and Algorithms** using Javascript and though of putting it out as a website for others to use it and interact with it to try themselves how the code is working.
+I started this project while learning **Data Structures and Algorithms** using Javascript and thought of putting it out as a website for others to use it and interact with it to try themselves how the code is working.
 Below mentioned is the list of programs written.

 - Stacks